cnrd/SAT/README.md

 *Overshoot Protection*: This feature should be enabled when the minimum boiler capacity is greater than the control setpoint calculated by SAT.
 If the boiler overshoots the control setpoint, it may cycle, shortening the life of the burner.
 The solution is to adjust the boiler's on/off times to maintain the temperature at the setpoint while minimizing cycling.

-Overshoot Protection Value (OPV) Calculation:
+*Overshoot Protection Value (OPV) Calculation*:
 The OPV is a crucial value that determines the boiler's on/off times when the Overshoot Protection feature is present (During initial configuration).

-*Manual Calculation*: If you know the maximum flow water temperature of the boiler at 0% modulation, you can fill in this value during the initial configuration.

 *Automatic Calculation*: To calculate the OPV automatically, choose the "Calibrate and determine your overshoot protection value (approx. 20 min)" option during the initial configuration.
 SAT will then send the MM=0 and CS=75 commands, attempting to find the highest flow water temperature the boiler can produce while running at 0% modulation.
 This process takes at least 20 minutes.
 Once the OPV calculation is complete, SAT will resume normal operation and send a completion notification.
 The calculated value will be stored as an attribute in the SAT climate entity and used to determine the boiler's on/off times in the low-load control algorithm.
 If SAT detects that the boiler doesn't respect the 0% Max Modulation command, it will automatically change the calibration algorithm to a more sophisticated one to perform the calibration of the system.

+*Manual Calculation*: If you know the maximum flow water temperature of the boiler at 0% modulation, you can fill in this value during the initial configuration.

 Note: If you have any TRVs, open all of them (set them to a high setpoint) to ensure accurate calculation of the OPV.
 Once the calculation is complete, you can lower the setpoint back to your desired temperature.

 *Automatic Duty Cycle*: When this option is enabled, SAT calculates the ON and OFF times of the boiler in 15-minute intervals, given that the kW needed to heat the home is less than the minimum boiler capacity.
-Moreover, using this feature, SAT can efficiently regulate the room temperature even in mild weather by automatically adjusting the duty cycle.
+Moreover, using this feature, SAT can efficiently regulate the room temperature even in mild weather by automatically extending the duty cycle up to 30 minutes.

 <!-- Badges -->